ibm-cloud-docs/SecureGateway/securegateway_auto-start.md

 ```
 {: codeblock}

-Once these steps have been executed, the YasT and systemV commands can be used to start/stop the daemon.
+Once these steps have been executed, the YasT and System V commands can be used to start/stop the daemon.

 Return to [Getting Started - Adding a Client](./securegateway_client.html).